St Anne's Church, St Anne's-on-the-Sea

-St Anne's Church is an Anglican church in St Anne's-on-the-Sea, a town on the Fylde coastal plain in Lancashire, England.
+St Anne's Church is the Anglican parish church of St Annes-on-the-Sea, a town on the Fylde coast in Lancashire, England.
 It is an active Church of England parish church in the Diocese of Blackburn and the archdeaconry of Lancaster.
 It is recorded in the National Heritage List for England as a designated Grade II listed building.